 Residents who have water gardens or ornamental ponds can find helpful information from the following sources:

-Helpful guides on mosquitofish and maintenance of backyard water garden and ponds / Alameda County Mosquito Abatement.
+Helpful guides on maintenance of backyard water garden and ponds / Alameda County Mosquito Abatement.

 Additional information on mosquitofish and possible mosquito sources / Los Angeles County West Vector & Vector-Borne Disease Control District.